Fukura P: Personal life

 Fukura is the youngest child in his family.
 His parents started working after graduating high school, and married after meeting at the company where they both worked.
 He has an older brother who is two years older than him.

 Fukura is married to Kazumi Takayama, a former member of the idol group Nogizaka46.
-He married her in July 2024, changing his last name to Ken Takayama.
+He married her in July 2024, changing his last name to Ken Takayama (高山 拳, Takayama Ken).
 Takayama was a big fan of Fukura, and asked a mutual acquaintance to ask Fukura to go out with her at a puzzle-solving event.
 Later, after finding out their mutual love for solving puzzles, the two became friends.
 Fukura later asked Takayama out and they started dating.
 Originally, Fukura did not intend to have a wedding ceremony, but later changed his mind and the two had a ceremony in December 2024, held at the North Observatory of the Tokyo Metropolitan Government Building.
+However, the couple announced their divorce on December 27, 2025.